+86 1510-529-7925 [email protected]

 My shutter release cables for my digital and film cameras.

-The following day I opened my delivery box to find out that the online store had sent me a cheap cable instead of the Nikon cable that I ordered.
-The store claimed it was a mistake but I think that the store took a chance to send me a cheap cable, think that I am a foreigner and I can’t complain.
-Unfortunately for the store, I am more than capable of basic communication in Chinese so I contacted the store and they very quickly sent me the correct cable, and since the first cable was so cheap and nasty, the shipping cost to send it back was more than the cable was worth so the store let me keep the third party shutter release cable.
+The following day, I opened my delivery box to find that the online store had sent me a cheap cable instead of the Nikon cable that I ordered.
+The store claimed it was a mistake, but I think they took a chance, assuming that since I am a foreigner, I wouldn’t complain.
+Unfortunately for the store, I am more than capable of basic communication in Chinese, so I contacted them and they very quickly sent me the correct cable.
+Since the first cable was so cheap and nasty, the shipping cost to send it back was more than the cable was worth, so the store let me keep the third-party shutter release cable.

 DSC_4844-Edit-1024x681 Don't buy Nikon third party accessories